-There have been many great additions and improvements to digital marketing, but email marketing still holds its grounds.
+There have been many great additions and improvements to digital marketing, but email marketing still holds its ground.
 Email marketing remains a solid marketing channel where you can directly communicate with your audience and promote your brand.

 However, before jumping into email list-building strategies, you should pay attention to opt-in forms.
 And here we come in.
 This blog will give you ideas about:

 - What Fluent Forms offers to make opt-in forms more efficient

 - Best practices to make opt-in forms perform better

 An opt-in form is essentially a form where you collect the explicit consent of your users.
 This is used mainly by different eCommerce platforms before marketing their products to people.